NY Spine Medicine

 Kyphoplasty is generally performed using a local anesthetic (numbing medication) in conjunction with heavy sedation, administered by an anesthesiologist or nurse anesthetist.

-Using x-ray-guidance (fluoroscopy), the physician inserts a specialized needle through the skin into the damaged vertebra on each side, the x-ray assures very accurate placement of the needle.
+Using x-ray-guidance (fluoroscopy), the physician inserts a specialized needle through the skin into the damaged vertebra on each side.
+The x-ray assures accurate placement of the needle.

 Through the outer needle, channels are drilled within the bone.
 KyphX balloons, or bone tamps, are then placed into each channel.

 The bone cement hardens over 10-20 minutes, stabilizing the fractured vertebra.
-It is possible to treat more than one fractured vertebra at the same operation, if necessary.
+It is possible to treat more than one fractured vertebra during the same operation, if necessary.

 Complications are rare, but you are encouraged to keep a record of any symptoms you experience following the procedure and report them to the physician at the time of the follow-up visit, usually 7 to 14 days after the procedure.

-A full course of Physical therapy will help you to fully recovery, strengthen your back and core muscles to help you to maximize your recovery.
+A full course of physical therapy will help you to fully recover, strengthen your back and core muscles, and maximize your recovery.